 Some mountain ranges are known for their harsh climates, and some stretches remain unexplored today due to the danger associated with their exploration.

 But mountain ranges are also unique and support hundreds of different lifeforms.
-Famed for their beauty, mountain ranges create their own ecosystem and weather thanks to combined natural factors (elevation, humidity, and heat).
+Famed for their beauty, mountain ranges create their ecosystem and weather thanks to combined natural factors (elevation, humidity, and heat).

 See Related: Conservation vs. Preservation